bor0/hashtable/README.md

 The implementation uses separate chaining with linked lists for collision resolution.
 Thus, we have a fixed array (malloc'd) which we have O(1) access to it, and each value is actually a linked list.

+The dependency relation between ht and ll is asymmetric.

 For benchmarks, check the `benchmarks` folder.

 To build the tests, run `make tests`.
 To run them, write `make runtests`.